- Education and Science»

 4. Responsibilities - Someone's Gotta Do 'Em.

-That might seem super obvious, but think about it more in depth.
-Since you’re now a one man (or girl) team, you have to take responsibility for your own upkeep.
-No one’s there to really look after you like back home.
-Sure, the dorm or apartment might come with someone who may clean up or do maintenance, but that’s it.
+This might seem super obvious, but think about it more in depth.
+Since you’re now a one man (or woman) team, you have to take responsibility for your own upkeep.
+No one’s there to really look after you like your parents did back home.
+Sure, the dorm or apartment might come with someone who may clean up or do basic maintenance, but that’s it.

 One thing I learned quickly when I moved into a college dorm was that I had to do everything for myself.
 I had to do my own laundry, keep my dorm room in a habitable state and somehow feed myself (I started out with practically zero cooking skills!).
 And yes, you even have to deal with the monstrous insects that will eventually find themselves into your quarters.